-According to the summary in GASB Statement 44, "The statistical section is a required part of a comprehensive annual financial report (CAFR), although governments are not required to prepare a statistical section if they do not present their basic financial statements within a CAFR."
+According to the summary in GASB Statement 44, "The statistical section is a required part of an Annual Comprehensive Financial Report (ACFR), although governments are not required to prepare a statistical section if they do not present their basic financial statements within a ACFR."

-With that in mind, districts are highly encouraged, but not required, to include the statistical section if they do not present their basic financial statements within a CAFR.
-Districts that present a CAFR or that participate in Government Finance Officers Association (GFOA) will still want to include all the same statistical supplement schedules.
+With that in mind, districts are highly encouraged, but not required, to include the statistical section if they do not present their basic financial statements within an ACFR.
+Districts that present an ACFR or that participate in Government Finance Officers Association (GFOA) will still want to include all the same statistical supplement schedules.